jlgrimes/swissiwashi/README.md

 POM (Packala Open Manager) is a lightweight TOM clone written in React for people who don't have access to TOM or would prefer something more lightweight.
 POM is only to be used for *unsanctioned* events.

-Everything I'm going to say below is essentially a carbon copy [Chris Schemanske's awesome article on how this stuff works](https://sixprizes.com/tiebreakers/), I just put it into code.
+Everything I'm going to say in the calculations section is essentially a carbon copy of [Chris Schemanske's awesome article on how this stuff works](https://sixprizes.com/tiebreakers/), I just put it into code.

 ## Data Structures